vineetgupta1991/eWallet/README.md

 Press `ctrl+enter`.

 Now, I think you are all set up.
+You can access the all the API using Swagger http://localhost:8080/swagger-ui.html